RakhithJK/dbeaver-cloudbeaver-wiki/Plugin-system.md

 `yarn run build` is the same as `yarn run build --pluginsList=./plugins-list.js`

 ## Development
 1. Run `yarn run serve-plugin` in `webapp` folder.
-It builds all plugins, put them in corresponding `/dist` folder and start to watch.
+It builds all plugins, put them in corresponding `/dist` folder and starts to watch.
 When the code is changed the corresponding plugin will be rebuilt.
 2. execute `cd packages\cloudbeaver && yarn run serve-app`.
-It starts webpack-dev-server and server application with all packages.
+It starts webpack-dev-server and serves application with all packages.
 The application will be updated after any plugin rebuild.
 3. Navigate `localhost:3100` to open the application

 * `yarn run serve-app --pluginsList=../../custom/path/to/plugins-list.js`

-serve application with custom plugin list
+serve application with custom plugins list

 * `yarn run serve-app --port=4200`